erinmoulton/DS-4002-Project-2/README.md

 The Data folder contains a file showing where to find the dataset used for this project.
 There is also a data appendix showing statistics for all of the variables in the dataframe that we used to complete this project.

+The Output folder contains various graphs and images.
+There is a graph depicting the average length of songs on the top 100 across multiple years, a forecast graph that depicts the length of songs from our data and forecasts what the length of songs could be in future years.
+There is also a table showing outlier songs that are over six minutes long.

 The Scripts folder includes a file of our source code used to obtain all of the results we observed throughout this project.

 The License file is a simple copyright license.